dmaxwell351/plex-trakt-syncer/README.rst

 Features
 ========

-- Marks **movies** and **show episodes** watched in Plex_ when watched in your Trakt_ profile.
-- Optionally flages the movies and show episodes in Trakt_ with "love" or "hate" according to the rating in Plex_.
-- Optionally adds unwatched movies and show episodes to your trakt library.
+- Adds entire Plex library to trakt, then marks movies and episodes as seen or unseen.

 Scrobbling
 ==========